Coping up with Imposter Syndrome

 Often, high-performing individuals #experience imposter syndrome.
 A #KPMG study finds 75% of female executives across industries have experienced imposter syndrome in their careers.
 The pressure to perform and the oscillation between hyper-criticism and hyper-praise can create conflict and self-doubt in an individual’s mind.
 Overcoming #impostersyndrome is a process that takes time and effort.
 As you embrace your journey towards self-love, remember that you are capable, deserving, and destined for success.
 Be patient with yourself and celebrate your progress to regain confidence, self-worth, and thrive.

-Ready to Unclock True Happiness?
+Ready to Unlock True Happiness?

 Download Ashu Khanna’s FREE Booklet for practical tips on living joyfully.